-Innocent Innuendo: This may be the case with what Mrs. Myerson with her all time brief cameos says to Jesse when she encounters him in the doctor's office wearing nothing but his tighty whities trying to cover himself with a newspaper.
+Innocent Innuendo: This may be the case with a scene where Mrs. Myerson encounters Jesse in the doctor's office wearing nothing but his tighty whities trying to cover himself with a newspaper.
 It appears that she was remarking on a picture in the newspaper he was covering himself with, while he thought she was pointing out something to do with him because of what state she catches him in.
 Nothing is ever clarified, though, with what she was talking about and what he thought she meant concerning what she sees and having a shot.

 Karma Houdini: In one episode, Vinnie wrote a paper titled "Mr. Besser the Coldhearted Liver Butcher", hoping Mr. Besser would never see it.
 Mr. Besser saw but failed to realize it was about him because Vinnie misspelled the surname as "Beeser".